 Who We Are

-In response to COVID-19 and growing food insecurity, KWUH is running a Grow-a-Row program that encourages gardeners to turn a portion of their lawns into gardens, or expand their gardens a little, to grow food for those in need.
+In response to COVID-19 and the growing food shortage, KWUH is running a Grow-a-Row program to help gardeners turn a portion of their lawns into gardens for growing food for those in need, and provides tips on growing and preserving harvest.

-KWUH is supporting these efforts online with tips on growing and preserving produce.
-If you would like to donate seeds, seedlings, soil and garden tools for this program, we are accepting donations now.
-We are now also accepting financial donations to help purchase materials, for those needing assistance to do so, through our umbrella organization LSPIRG.
+You can also donate seeds, seedlings and garden tools to this program, and we welcome financial donations to help purchase materials for those needing assistance to do so, through our umbrella organization LSPIRG.

 Don't have space to garden?
 No problem!
-We are also providing tips and ideas around yardsharing to help gardeners needing to find space to garden.
-This information can also help landowners seeking to lend out space for others to garden.
+We are providing yardsharing tips and ideas to help gardeners find space to garden.
+This information also helps landowners who want to lend out space to other gardeners.

 Note Regarding COVID-19

-In response to COVID-19, food supply chains are breaking down and food security is a growing concern.
-This is paticularly the case for the vulnerable in our community who may have already been facing food access challenges prior to this crises.
+In response to COVID-19, food supply chains are breaking down and food security is a growing concern, especially for the vulnerable in our community who were already facing food access challenges prior to this crisis.
 KW Urban Harvester has been responding by increasing our efforts to help urban food production.
-By participating in local food initiatives such as our Grow-a-Row program or getting involved with yardsharing, you are playing a vital role in helping during this time.
+When you participate in local food initiatives such as our Grow-a-Row program or yardsharing, you are playing a vital role in helping during this time.

-With our broad mandate of promoting urban food production and preserving the harvest, we are open to undertaking a range of activities in addition to our Grow-a-Row program and encouraging Yardsharing.
-These include also establishing new community gardens, forest gardening, urban foraging and fruit tree harvesting as well as canning, fermenting and dehydrating.
+With our broad mandate of promoting urban food production and preserving the harvest, we are always open to bringing in more volunteers.
 Feel free to contact us for more information and to get involved!